James A. Johnson (businessman): Career

-In the 2011 book Reckless Endangerment: How Outsized Ambition, Greed and Corruption Led to Economic Armageddon, authors Gretchen Morgenson and Joshua Rosner wrote that Johnson was one of the key figures responsible for the late-2000s financial crisis.
+In the 2011 book Reckless Endangerment: How Outsized Ambition, Greed and Corruption Led to Economic Armageddon, authors Gretchen Morgenson and Joshua Rosner wrote that Johnson was one of the key figures responsible for the 2008 financial crisis.
 Morgenson described him in an NPR interview as "corporate America's founding father of regulation manipulation".
 Andrew Ross Sorkin wrote in The New York Times in 2012, "In fairness to Mr. Johnson, the vast majority of losses racked up by Fannie were the results of loans bought after he departed."

 Johnson was one of the first outside directors and the longest-serving board member of the investment bank Goldman Sachs.
 From 1999, when the company went public, until May 2018, he served as chairman of the compensation committee at Goldman Sachs.
 He also served on the board of Forestar Group, Gannett Company, Inc., KB Home, Target Corporation, Temple-Inland, and UnitedHealth Group.
 Johnson was also the vice chairman of the private banking firm Perseus.

 Johnson chaired the vice presidential selection committee for the unsuccessful 2004 presidential campaign of John Kerry.
 There was speculation that, had Kerry won, Johnson might have been named Kerry's chief of staff, or Secretary of the Treasury.

 On June 4, 2008, Barack Obama announced the formation of a three-person committee to vet vice presidential candidates, including Johnson, Caroline Kennedy, and Eric Holder.
 However, Johnson soon became a source of controversy when it was reported that he had received $7 million in cut-rate mortgage loans directly from Angelo Mozilo, the CEO of Countrywide Financial, a company implicated in the U.S. subprime mortgage crisis.
 Johnson resigned from the vice presidential search committee on June 11, 2008, stating that he had done nothing wrong but did not want to distract attention from Obama's "historical effort".
 He continued to assist in efforts to recruit former Hillary Clinton supporters to the Obama campaign.
 On September 19, 2008, the John McCain campaign released an ad critical of Obama for his connections to Johnson and for appointing him to the vice presidential search committee.